joelekstrom/fastmate/README.md

 Fastmate by default sends one network request outside of what Fastmail sends internally - it pings https://github.com/joelekstrom/fastmate/releases/latest once a week to inform you if a new version is available.
 You can opt out of this in the settings.

+## Disclaimer
+Fastmate is not affilated with Fastmail in any way.
+This is a project I work on in my free time, and both the binaries and source code are available for free and for anyone to use.